tomputer-g/IDL_WAR/tree-ring/README.md

   --num_files_to_process INTEGER  The number of files to actually process.
                                   [default: -1]
-  --resume                        Resume from previous run.  [default: True] --help                          Show this message and exit.
+  --resume                        Resume from previous run.  [default: True] --model TEXT                    Diffusion model to use  [default:
+                                  stabilityai/stable-diffusion-2-1-base]
+  --scheduler TEXT                Scheduler to use from
+                                  [DPMSolverMultistepScheduler, DDIMScheduler]
+                                  [default: DPMSolverMultistepScheduler]
+  --help                          Show this message and exit.
 ```